 - Pain and suffering

-At Nehora Law Firm, our personal injury lawyers help you to recover maximum compensation from both economic and noneconomic damages throughout Orange County.
+At Nehora Law Firm, our personal injury lawyers and wrongful death attorneys can help you to recover maximum compensation from both economic and noneconomic damages throughout Orange County.

 Evaluating Noneconomic Damages and Recovering Compensation

 Personal injury claims are often left in the hands of insurance companies.
 Though this is a common route, it does come with its own risks and implications.
 Many insurance companies understate noneconomic damages.

 In other words, they invariably pay much less than they should.
 Perhaps understandably, their assigned value often goes unchallenged – not least because the affected party is uncertain what value is considered reasonable.